Want to make your WordPress site multilingual to allow your users to read your website content in their preferred language?

 WPML is a simple and easy-to-use plugin that you can quickly configure to make your site multilingual.

-Once the setup process is completed, you’ll be all set to start translating your WordPress content.
+Once the setup process is completed, you’ll be congratulated with a success message and directed to two key areas.

 WordPress Translation Made Easy